AmazingGraceCorp/AmazingGrace/index.md

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/AmazingGraceCorp/AmazingGrace/edit/main/index.md) to maintain and preview the content for your website in Markdown files.
+You can visit us on our [FACEBOOK PAGE](https://www.facebook.com/Amazing-Grace-Restaurant-107927027616035) to check in.
+Don't forget to leave a like and follow us.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.